selimcagli/CodeceptJS_Test/README.md

 After downloading the project, you can perform the Project1 test by following the steps below.
 (Project can be download by command line  => git clone https://github.com/selimcagli/CodeceptJS_Test.git)

--	First of all, To test, “selenium-standalone” must be download and setup.
-To download “selenium-standalone” : Commands must be run on command line on root directory of project:
+-	First of all, To run tests, “selenium-standalone” must be downloaded and setup.
+To download “selenium-standalone”, Commands must be run on command line on root directory of project:
     - npm install selenium-standalone@latest
     - selenium-standalone install
     - selenium-standalone start